-Students focused on organizational communication are preparing for professional careers in business, education, government, industry, or the nonprofit sector.
-The skills and competencies acquired through this emphasis enable students to understand the dynamics of, and function more effectively in, organizational structures.
-Recent graduates are employed in major consulting firms, national financial service providers, conference planning companies, and information management organizations.
+Students focused on organizational communication are preparing for careers in business, education, government, industry, or the nonprofit sector.
+The skills and competencies acquired through this concentration enable students to understand the dynamics of, and function more effectively in, organizational structures.
+Recent graduates are employed in consulting firms, national financial service providers, conference planning companies, and information management organizations.